awsdocs/aws-cost-management-user-guide/doc_source/billing-reports-costusage-edit-report.md

 # Editing an AWS Cost and Usage Report<a name="billing-reports-costusage-edit-report"></a>

-Use the **Reports** page of the Billing and Cost Management console to edit an AWS Cost and Usage report\.
+Use the **** page of the Billing and Cost Management console to edit an AWS Cost and Usage report\.

 **Note**
 You can't edit the report name\.
 If you chose **Overwrite** for **Report versioning**, you can't edit the report name, whether the report includes resource IDs, the time granularity, or the report versioning\.
 If you delete a report set to **Overwrite** and create a new report with the same name, Amazon S3 bucket, and path prefix, your data could become corrupted and inaccurate\.